Civil rights movement in Omaha, Nebraska: Political representation

 Matthew Oliver Ricketts, elected from Omaha in 1892, was Nebraska's first African-American state legislator, but no other Black state legislator was elected until 1926.
 In August 1906, Black members of the Omaha community formed a group called the "Progressive League of Douglas County", Williams president, to pressure the county Republicans to include Blacks on the legislative ticket, in particular Millard F. Singleton.
 Eventually, North Omaha sent a succession of African Americans to the State Legislature between the 1920s and WWII, starting with John Andrew Singleton and Ferdinand L. Barnett in 1926, Dr. Aaron Manasses McMillan (elected in 1928) and followed by Johnny Owen.
-In the first Unicameral in 1937 John Adams Jr was elected (he served from 1935-1941) and was followed by his father, John Adams Sr, (served from 1949 until his death in 1962).
+In the first Unicameral in 1937 John Adams Jr was elected (he served from 1935 to 1941) and was followed by his father, John Adams Sr, (served from 1949 until his death in 1962).
 Adams Sr was a noted minister of the African Methodist Episcopal Church.
 John A Singleton, John Adams Jr, John O. Wood, Andrew Stuart, and Harry Anderson formed the Consolidated Negro Political Organization in March 1933 in an effort to organize Black political activity in Omaha.
 Adams Jr was a lawyer who frequently was involved in Civil Rights cases and, as a legislator, introduced the state's first public housing law and supported other welfare legislation.